AddyBenny/Group-1---Project-3/README.md

 Project Proposal

 According to Forbes, Data Science has been rated the #1 job type in the US for 4 years in a row.
-We decided to search ZipRecruiter and compare other tech jobs to Data Science and see the prominence of each one, and their popular locations.
+We decided to search Indeed and compare other tech jobs to Data Science and see the prominence of each one, and their popular locations.

-Our mission is to scrape ZipRecruiter website for the following job titles:
+Our mission is to scrape Indeed.com website for the following job titles:
 Data analyst/scientist
 Software engineer
 Front end developer